 Long Marine Lab Marine Mammal Stranding Program

 The Long Marine Lab Stranding Program is part of the National Stranding Network program which collects data on live and dead stranded marine mammals in the United States.
 Our mission is to advance science, education, and public awareness of marine mammals and ocean health through response and detailed examination of marine mammal carcasses.
 For over 25 years we have contributed high quality research data to the broader marine mammal science community.
 These data have been used by numerous researchers to further understand marine mammal populations.
 Along with data from our neighboring partners, stranding network data has also contributed to changes in fishing regulations, better understanding of marine mammal health and disease, and the link between human and ocean health.
 The LML Stranding Program accepts new volunteers, both community members and students every spring.
 The requirements for this program are a year-long commitment and a car.
-The next training is on April 13, 2018.
+The next training is in fall 2022.
 Check back soon for an application.

 Undergraduate Senior Thesis Opportunities